Key Takeaways

 What Are the Fees for a Work Permit or Visa in Luxembourg

-The fees for work permits and visas in Luxembourg vary depending on the visa type.
+Work permit and visa pricing varies depending on the kind of permit required.
 Employers and employees should factor these costs into their planning.

 Work permits and visas in Luxembourg typically take 8–12 weeks to process, depending on the visa type and the completeness of the submitted application.